-In Section \ref{Sec: Algorithm}, we develop algorithms for extracting a single latent variable (Sec. \ref{Sec: Algorithm - one variable}) and multiple latent variables (Sec. \ref{Sec: Algorithm - geneeralized}).
-In Section \ref{Sec: Analysis} we analyze our approach under a product manifold setting \cite{zhang2021product} and derive guarantees for extracting a single variable.
-Evaluations based on simulated and real datasets are provided in Section \ref{Sec: Examples}.
+Section~\ref{Sec: Algorithm} introduces our algorithms for extracting a single latent variable and their extension to multiple variables.
+In Section~\ref{Sec: Analysis}, we provide a theoretical analysis of our method under a product manifold model.
+A computational complexity analysis is provided in Section ~\ref{sec:complexity}.
+Finally, in Section~\ref{Sec: Examples}, we present results on both simulated and real multimodal datasets.